MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/framework-packages/use-the-dynamic-dependency-api.md

 title: Use the dynamic dependency API to reference MSIX packages at run time
-description: Describes how to use the *dynamic dependency API* to dynamically take a dependency on different MSIX packages (other than the Windows App SDK framework package) in an unpackaged app at run time. ms.topic: article ms.date: 03/01/2023 ms.localizationpriority: medium
+description: Describes how to use the *dynamic dependency API* to dynamically take a dependency on different MSIX packages (other than the Windows App SDK framework package) in an unpackaged app at run time. ms.topic: article ms.date: 07/26/2023 ms.localizationpriority: medium
 ---

 # Use the dynamic dependency API to reference MSIX packages at run time

 The forms that MSIX packages can take includes *framework*, *resource*, *optional*, and *main* packages.
-The *dynamic dependency API* enables unpackaged apps to reference and to use framework packages such as [WinUI 2](../../../winui/winui2/index.md) and the DirectX Runtime.
+The *dynamic dependency API* enables unpackaged apps to reference and to use *framework* packages such as [WinUI 2](../../../winui/winui2/index.md) and the DirectX Runtime.
 For more info about framework package dependencies, see [MSIX framework packages and dynamic dependencies](framework-packages-overview.md).

-Also&mdash;as of Windows 11, version 22H2 (10.0; Build 22621)&mdash;you can reference and use main packages as well.
-The main package must correctly configure its app package manifest source file (the `Package.appxmanifest` file in Visual Studio).
-You need to set `<uap15:DependencyTarget>true</>` (see [uap15:DependencyTarget](/uwp/schemas/appxpackage/uapmanifestschema/element-uap15-dependencytarget)).
+A dynamic dependency can always target a framework package.
+But as of Windows 11, version 22H2 (10.0; Build 22621), you can reference and use *main* packages as well.
+The main package must have correctly configured its app package manifest source file (the `Package.appxmanifest` file in Visual Studio).
+Specifically, the main package (the target, not the caller) needs to set `<uap15:DependencyTarget>true</>` (see [uap15:DependencyTarget](/uwp/schemas/appxpackage/uapmanifestschema/element-uap15-dependencytarget)).
+So the purpose of `<uap15::DependencyTarget>` is to enable a dynamic dependency to target a *main* package.
+In other words, the main package has to opt in to allow itself to be used as a dynamic dependency (whereas framework packages always implicitly allow that).

 Specifically, the dynamic dependency API provides ways to manage the *install-time references* and *run-time references* for MSIX packages.
 For more info, see [Servicing model for framework packages](framework-packages-overview.md#servicing-model-for-framework-packages).